Increasing Project Efficiency with Topographic Drone Surveying

 Being able to capture precise and accurate visual representations of a worksite quickly and efficiently is a major benefit of using drones for surveying.
 The technology also offers other benefits to civil construction and earthworks site managers, including:

-Increased worker safety: By capturing the data for a topographic survey with a drone, surveyors don’t have to manually collect data on dangerous terrain, such as climbing stockpiles or avoiding heavy machinery on a mining haul road.
-Topographical drone surveying makes the overall process more streamlined and keeps teams in the field much safer and more productive.
+By capturing the data for drone topography with a drone, surveyors don’t have to manually collect data on dangerous terrain, such as climbing stockpiles or avoiding heavy machinery on a mining haul road.
+Drone topography makes the overall process more streamlined and keeps teams in the field much safer and more productive.

-Before you fly, you’ll want to familiarize yourself with how to conduct a drone topo survey.
+Before you fly, you’ll want to familiarize yourself with how to conduct a drone topography survey.

 Plan your mission: Create you survey flight plan with the app from your drone’s controller.
 Make sure you account for all features on the job site within the area you plan to fly, including hills, stockpiles and other tall objects.
 The altitude, ground sampling distance (GSD), flight direction and image overlap are all adjustable pre-flight.